 Odors can attract Animals

-If you cook in a tent, it can retain a food smell and attract animals, like bears, mountain lions, and coyotes, to come investigate.
-In order to reduce food smells, avoid cooking strong smelling foods like fried bacon or fish inside your tent, and bring freeze-dried or dehydrated meals that you can rehydrate with boiling water.
+If you cook in a tent, it can retain a food smell and attract animals, like bears, mountain lions, and coyotes, to come to investigate.
+In order to reduce food smells, avoid cooking strong-smelling foods like fried bacon or fish inside your tent, and bring freeze-dried or dehydrated meals that you can rehydrate with boiling water.

 Best Stoves for Cooking in Tents

 The best stoves for cooking tents and ultralight shelters are all-in-one canister stoves that come with an integrated pot and camp stove combination like the Jetboil Flash, the MSR Reactor, and the MSR WindBurner.There’s very little flame up when you light these stoves and they’re fairly windproof so you can still cook efficiently in a breezy vestibule if the wind is blowing.
 I prefer the MSR Reactor and the MSR WindBurner because both stoves are effectively flameless.
 They heat up a radiant burner which is a rounded convex surface, covered by a wire screen, that sort of looks like the surface of the sun when it’s been lit and burning gas.
 While the burner pulls in air through side ports to enable combustion, it is completely covered and enclosed by the Reactor/WindBurner pot.